XinematiX offers as a special feature the option of calling up groups of three sounds simultaneously and combining them in various ways.

 Therefore it is much more productive to edit a Multi according to your personal taste.

-Life Mode
+The Life Mode pages

 A tap on this symbol opens the Life Mode pages.

-Edit the Life Mode
+Edit the Life Mode pages

 To add a Multi to the Life Mode, select it in the list of Multis so that its name is entered at the bottom centre.